-With the beautiful weather that we’ve been having here in South Wales throughout May, the question everyone has been wondering is when does Victoria Park Splash Pad re-open?
+With the beautiful weather that we’ve been having here in South Wales throughout May, the question everyone has been wondering is when does Victoria Park Splash Pad re-open for 2019?
 The Splash Pad is located in the Grade 2 listed park, alongside a large children’s play area, beautiful flower beds, a small sports field, tennis, basketball and 5 a side football courts, and back again for 2018 – beach volleyball (replacing the old bowling green)!
-It might have opened in 1897 and be one of the oldest parks in South Wales, but Cardiff Council have stepped up year after year to make sure that this park is modern and clean, with new facilities always becoming available.
+It might have opened in 1897 and be one of the oldest parks in South Wales, but Cardiff Council have stepped up their game by adding this free splash park to replace the old Victorian pool.

 I use local Facebook groups and must have seen the question “When does Victoria Park Splash Pad open?” and “What time does Victoria Park open and close?” a dozen times in the last few weeks – so I thought I’d write the information out for you!

 Victoria Park Splash pad itself is on the site which used to be a small padding pool but was converted a few years ago.
 It now has a soft surface to walk on, covered with sprays, jets, a water bucket and more.
 It’s suitable for everyone from toddlers upwards, but be aware that the water is very cold so is more suitable for those 12 months+.